Contentful Personalization & Analytics

 }

 Fetch Contentful entries in the app layer with one CDA locale.
-For localized apps, configure contentfulLocales, then use useOptimization().withOptimizationLocale(contentfulClient) or pass optimization.locale explicitly before passing entries to OptimizedEntry, useEntryResolver(), or useOptimizedEntry().
-Without contentfulLocales or an explicit top-level locale, the wrapper omits the CDA locale and lets Contentful use the space default.
+For localized apps, configure your application locale and pass it directly before passing entries to OptimizedEntry, useEntryResolver(), or useOptimizedEntry().
 Do not pass all-locale CDA responses from withAllLocales or locale=*; these APIs expect direct single-locale field values.
-See Entry personalization and variant resolution for the entry contract and Locale handling in the Optimization SDK Suite for runtime locale behavior.
+See Entry optimization and variant resolution for the entry contract and Locale handling in the Optimization SDK Suite for the broader locale model.

 Use useMergeTagResolver() when a component needs to resolve embedded merge tag entries: